elijahnicpon/cs2261projects/HW04_NicponElijah/README.md

 - readme: ...

 ### Additional requirements
-- instructions text prompt at beginning for 10s
+- instructions text prompt at beginning for 10s & checkpoints for each 1000 point milestone
 - high score kept between runs